 Radio broadcasters depend upon maintaining radio broadcasting licenses issued by the FCC.
 These licenses are ordinarily issued for a maximum term of eight years and may be renewed.
 Our radio broadcasting licenses expire at various times from October 1, 2003 to August 1, 2006.
 Although we may apply to renew our FCC licenses, interested third parties may challenge our renewal applications.
 In addition, if Radio One or any of our stockholders, officers, or directors violates the FCC's rules and regulations or the Communications Act of 1934, as amended, or is convicted of a felony, the FCC may commence a proceeding to impose sanctions upon us.
-Examples of possible sanctions include the imposition of fines; the revocation of our broadcast licenses; or the renewal of one or more of our broadcasting licenses for a term of fewer than eight years.
+Examples of possible sanctions include the imposition of fines, the renewal of one or more of our broadcasting licenses for a term of fewer than eight years or the revocation of our broadcast licenses.
 If the FCC were to issue an order denying a license renewal application or revoking a license, we would be required to cease operating the radio station covered by the license only after we had exhausted administrative and judicial review without success.

 The radio broadcasting industry is subject to extensive and changing federal regulation, as described in greater detail in our reports filed with the SEC.
 Among other things, the Communications Act and FCC rules and policies limit the number of broadcasting properties that any person or entity may own (directly or by attribution) in any market and require FCC approval for transfers of control and assignments of licenses.
+The FCC recently commenced a rulemaking proceeding in which it will examine its rules and policies concerning ownership of multiple radio stations within a local market.
+The new rulemaking could lead to significant changes in how the FCC reviews radio station transactions that, according to the FCC, could result in substantial economic concentration and thus raise competition concerns.
 The filing of petitions or complaints against Radio One or any FCC licensee from which we are acquiring a station could result in the FCC delaying the grant of, or refusing to grant or imposing conditions on its consent to the assignment or transfer of control of licenses.
 The Communications Act and FCC rules and policies also impose limitations on non-U.S. ownership and voting of the capital stock of Radio One.